Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

 We now focus on the intermediary Type II case.
 The aim of the subsection is to prove the following result (which together with the results in the Type I and III cases completes the proof of Theorems \ref{theodualcx} and \ref{theonagai}).

 \begin{theo} Let $\calX/\Delta$ be a projective degeneration of hyper-K\"ahler manifolds, with $X_t$ smooth of dimension $2n$.
 Assume that the degeneration has Type II (i.e. $N^2=0$ and $N\neq 0$ on $H^2(X_t)$).
-Then the following hold: \begin{itemize} \item[i)] $\dim \Sk(\calX)=n$; \item[ii)] For $k\in\{2,n\}$, the index of nilpotency for the monodromy action on $H^{2k}$ is at least $k+1$ and at most $2k-1$. \end{itemize} \end{theo} \begin{proof} The same arguments as before (based on Verbitsky's Theorem \cite{verbitskycoh,bogomolov} describing the subalgebra of $H^*(X_t)$ generated by $H^2$), we obtain that in the Type II case, it holds on $H^{2k}_{\lim}$ (and of course, $I^{l,0}=0$ for $l=0,\dots, 2k$, $l\neq k$).
-This implies that the nilpotency index on $H^{2k}$ (for $k\in\{1,\dots,n\}$) is at least $k$.
-From Proposition \ref{lemum}, it also follows that the monodromy can not be maximally unipotent on any $H^{2k}$ (if this it were case, from the proposition, then the monodromy would be unipotent on $H^2$, giving Type III case).
-In fact, since $H^{2k}/\Sym^2 H^2$ is a Hodge structure of level $2k-2$, it follows that the monodromy action has nilpotency index at most $2k-1$.
+Then the following hold: \begin{itemize} \item[i)] $\dim \Sk(\calX)=n$; \item[ii)] For $k\in\{2,n\}$, the index of nilpotency for the monodromy action on $H^{2k}$ is at least $k+1$ and at most $2k-1$. \end{itemize} \end{theo} \begin{proof} Similarly to the Type III case discussed previously, using \cite[Cor.
+2.4]{nagai} and Theorem \ref{Verbitsky cohomology}, we conclude that the nilpotency index on $\Sym^k H^2$ is $k+1$, and thus the nilpotency index on $H^{2k}$ is at least $k+1$.
+Conversely, since $H^{2k}/\Sym^k H^2$ is a Hodge structure of level $2k-2$, it follows that the nilpotency index is at most $2k-1$.

 To conclude, we note that the arguments of \cite[Claim 32.1]{kx} show that the dimension of $\Sk(\calX)$ is precisely $n$.
 This is equivalent to saying that the codimension of the deepest stratum in a dlt Type II degeneration is $n$.
 For a minimal dlt degeneration, we know $X_0$ has trivial canonical bundle.
 This means that its components are log Calabi-Yau $(V,D)$ with $K_V+D=0$.
 Inductively, each component of the strata is log Calabi-Yau (e.g. in the $K3$ situation the codimension $1$ components are either elliptic curves or $\bP^1$ with 2 marked points) and is $K$--trivial if and only if it is contained in every component of $X_0$ that intersects it.
 Hence, a stratum $ W \subset X_0^{[p]}$ is minimal with respect to inclusion if and only if it has a top holomorphic form (and is thus a $K$--trivial variety with at worst canonical singularities).
 Moreover, all minimal strata are birational \cite[4.29]{kk-singbook}.
 It follows that to show that the dual complex has dimension $n$, we only need to produce a top holomorphic form on an $n$--dimensional stratum.
 To show this look at the spectral sequence \eqref{ss eq}.
 We first notice that there is a non zero class in $H^1(\mc O_{X_0^{[1]}})$ which generates $H^2(\mc O_{X_0})$.
 To see this we only need to show that there is no contribution from $H^2(\mc O_{X_0^{[0]}})$ and from $H^0(\mc O_{X_0^{[2]}})$.
 By weights considerations, both statements are clearly true for the spectral sequence of a snc filling.
 However, since the strata of a dlt filling have rational singularities (Prop. \ref{direct images}) the statement for a snc filling implies that for a dlt filling.
 Hence, the only possibility is that a generator for $\bar \eta \in H^2(\mc O_{X_0})$ has to come from a class $\eta \in H^1(\mc O_{X_0^{[1]}})$.
 By Lemma \ref{cuproduct}, we may consider the product $\eta^n \in H^n(\mc O_{X_0^{[n]}})$ which is non zero since $\bar \eta^n$ has to be non zero and we may conclude that the deepest stratum has dimension $n$. \end{proof}